fsferrara/blog/source/_posts/working-together-in-a-global-company.md

 When collaborating across locations, it is important to plan the next actions.

 An example would be during the team's daily stand-up.
-During such a meeting, do not focus too much about the past (i.e. what you have done the previous day), but use the meetings to plan the future.
+During such a meeting, do not focus too much on the past (i.e. what you have done the previous day), but use the meetings to plan the future.
 Sharing a plan will increase the chances to work together even if someone is not working in the same place.

 ## No. 6 - Do Be Seen